rudrathegreat/Piece-Check--Text-Editing-App/Libraries.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 Os is another library with the capability to save and create files.
 With this functionality, 'Os' and another manually-made class called
 'File_Management' together do the saving of the system.
-The path module located inside the 'Os' library is what nainly everybody uses.
+The path module located inside the 'Os' library is what mainly everybody uses.

 ```Python